ssamot/RL_notebook/RL.md

   * A Model of the environment (the MDP)
   * Inference/Learning Mechanisms
   * ...
-* An agent has to be able to *create a policy* either on the fly or using Q-Values
+* An agent has to be able to *discover a policy* either on the fly or using Q-Values
 * The Model/Q/V-Values serve as intermediate points towards constructing a policy
+  * Not all RL algorithms used that (but most do)...